jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (c) either—
     (i) a district plan for each of the territorial authorities; or (ii) a combined district plan for their combined districts.
+(6A) In preparing or amending a combined document, the relevant local authorities must apply the requirements of this Part, as relevant for the documents comprising the combined document.
+(6B) The relevant local authorities may also, in preparing the provisions of a regional plan or a district plan, as the case may be, for a combined document that includes a regional policy statement,—
+  (a) give effect to a proposed regional policy statement; and (b) have regard to an operative regional policy statement.
-(7) Without limiting subsections (1) to (6), local authorities must consider the preparation of the appropriate combined document under this section whenever significant cross-boundary issues relating to the use, development, or protection of natural and physical resources arise or are likely to arise.
+(7) Without limiting subsections (1) to (6B), local authorities must consider the preparation of the appropriate combined document under this section whenever significant cross-boundary issues relating to the use, development, or protection of natural and physical resources arise or are likely to arise.
 (8) A combined document prepared under this section must clearly identify— (a) the provisions of the document that are the regional policy statement, the regional plan, the regional coastal plan, or the district plan, as the case may be; and
   (b) the objectives, policies, and methods set out or described in the document that have the effect of being provisions of the regional policy statement; and